 If your child has already had surgery, Vision Therapy is often still recommended because the eyes need to be taught how to work together.

 Thankfully this is an old wives' tale with no factual basis.
 Unfortunately, this is still a prevalent belief.
 The brain is a remarkable thing, and neuroplasticity (the ability to "rewire" the brain) is much more dynamic than was previously believed.
 A person is never too old (or too young) to improve their visual function through Vision Therapy!
 A great resource on this topic is the book "Fixing My Gaze" by Sue Berry – a middle-aged neurobiologist who gained the ability to use both eyes together through Vision Therapy.

 In-Office Vision Therapy uses a holistic approach to address how the eyes and body work together.
 In addition to working on eye movements, we also work on body movement and are very active in the therapy room.
 Vision is such an integral part of our whole world and is absolutely crucial in how we move as well (vision directs movement).
 In-Office Vision Therapy is very individualized to suit the needs of each unique patient and is tailored to their age, diagnosis, needs, and abilities.

 Computerized Vision Therapy is a pre-determined sequence of exercises on the computer aimed at helping the eyes work together.
 Unfortunately, this type of therapy does not take movement into account and does not cater the treatment to each patient as an individual.
 Studies have shown that this type of treatment is not as effective as in-office therapy.

 For these reasons, only In-Office Vision Therapy is offered at our office.

-You've already done the first step – researching it!
+You've already done the first step, research it!
 The next step is to schedule a Binocular Vision and Vision Information Processing Assessment.
 That can be done by calling our office at 306-585-2424.
-Once that appointment has been completed, Dr. Machmer will discuss the recommended course of action and we can put a plan into motion!
+Once that appointment has been completed, Dr. Machmer will discuss the recommended course of action, and we can put a plan into action!